-- Specific departmental needs, as determined by the Head, the Associate Department Head, and the Director of Graduate Studies. - Faculty requests for specific GEs in the courses that they are teaching in a given term. - GE requests for specific assignments. - Faculty and GE requests NOT to work with a specific person. - Field of historical study, with an attempt to match a given GE's field with the field of the course to which he, she, they are assigned. - History of each GE's past assignments, with an attempt to balance grading and discussion-section assignments over the course of a given GE's graduate career at UO.
+- 3. Faculty requests for specific GEs in the courses that they are teaching in a given term - 4.
+Faculty and GE requests NOT to work with a specific person. - 5.
+Field of historical study, with an attempt to match a given GE's field with the field of the course to which they are assigned. - 6.
+History of each GE's past assignments, with an attempt to balance grading and discussion-section assignments over the course of a given GE's graduate career at UO.

-After the Associate Department Head has determined departmental staffing needs (including GE needs) for any given term, she, he, or they will submit that information to the co- presidents of the History Guild (referred to hereafter as "the committee"), along with any faculty requests.
-The committee will then send out an e-mail to all of the GEs (including new GEs starting in the next school year) asking for each person's top four choices for his, her, or their own assignment and for a list of that person's past assignments.
-After allowing at least one week for replies, the committee will compile this information and make recommendations for GE assignments, taking into account all of the factors outlined above, which will then be submitted to the Director of Graduate Studies for approval.
+After the Directors of Undergraduate and Graduate Studies have determined departmental staffing needs (including GE needs) for any given term, the Director of Graduate Studies will submit that information to the co-chairs of the History Guild, along with any faculty requests.
+The Guild chairs then send out an e-mail to all of the GEs (including new GEs starting in the next school year) asking for each person's top four choices for his, her, or their own assignment and for a list of that person's past assignments.
+After allowing at least one week for replies, the Guild chairs will compile this information and make recommendations for GE assignments, taking into account all of the factors outlined above, which will then be submitted to the Director of Graduate Studies for approval.

-The Director of Graduate Studies and the Associate Department Head will make final decisions regarding assignments and will communicate their decisions to the committee.
-The committee will coordinate with the Graduate Coordinator in sending a final e-mail to all GEs and faculty to inform them of the assignments.
-Invariably, unanticipated developments will occur, necessitating changes at the last minute; the Director of Graduate Studies is responsible for making those changes.
+The Director of Graduate Studies will make final decisions regarding assignments and will communicate those decisions to the Guild chairs, who will coordinate with the Graduate Coordinator in sending a final e-mail to all GEs and faculty to inform them of the assignments.
+Invariably, unanticipated developments will occur, necessitating changes at the last minute; the Director of Graduate Studies is responsible for making those changes in conjunction with the History Guild chairs.

-CONTRACT.
+NOTICE OF APPOINTMENT.
 The History Department will send a GE contract to each student to sign and return.
-The contract states the salary amount, the teaching assignment, benefits, Graduate Teaching Fellows Federation representation, etc.
+The Notice of Appointment states the salary amount, FTE, benefits, Graduate Teaching Fellows Federation representation, etc.